 If fish isn’t your favorite food, try eating more nuts such as walnuts and almonds.
 You can also grind up flax seeds to add to your cereal, yogurt, or baked goods.
 Chia seeds are also high in omega-3s.

 Antioxidants are compounds that can destroy damaging free radicals in your body.
 They can also reduce inflammation.
-A study published in Clinical Rheumatology showed promising results that a diet rich in antioxidants may reduce pain and inflammation in joints affected by RA.
+A published in Clinical Rheumatology showed promising results that a diet rich in antioxidants may reduce pain and inflammation in joints affected by RA.

 Some important dietary antioxidants are: